Disease Guide ·Heart Disease ·2026

 Breed-Specific Cardiac Exclusions

-HCM in breeds with known genetic predisposition (Maine Coons, Ragdolls) may be classified as hereditary.
-Some policies exclude hereditary cardiac conditions entirely.
-Others cover them.
-If you own a predisposed breed, verify cardiac coverage before enrolling.
+HCM in predisposed breeds (Maine Coons, Ragdolls) may be classified as hereditary.
+Some policies exclude it entirely; others cover it.
+If you own a predisposed breed, verify coverage before enrolling.

 🇺🇸 US Pet Insurance Guide